runestro/525icons/README.md

 <strong>NEW!
 The 525icons css and font files are now available at
 jsdelivr.com The free super-fast CDN for developers and webmasters.</strong>

 You no longer need to add the font files on your own server.
-It's enough to just link the css file with the link below:
+It's enough to just link the css file like this:

 <code>&lt;link rel="stylesheet" type='text/css' href="https://cdn.jsdelivr.net/525icons/1.6.0/525icons.min.css"&gt;</code>